 One of the most powerful, mesmerising solo performances we’ve ever seen, Jon loved his show here last year during the two-house, socially distanced period and said he’d love to come back.
 He was simply stunning and we can’t wait to see him here again.

 N.B.
-We are a club and this show will be half-standing.
-What we may lack in comfort, we more than make up for in atmosphere and intimacy!
-There will only be around 100 seats available.
-We reserve up to 50 of these for TLR Chorus members in order of purchase.
+This show will now be all-seated!
+We reserve up to 50 seats for TLR Chorus members in order of purchase.
 All other seats are first come first served.
 If you have disability access needs, please contact us and we will arrange for access for you (see the About Us page for more details)

 Jon Boden has become the standout performer of his generation of traditional folk artists, but one whose repertoire extends far beyond the boundaries of the genre.